wolfgangasdf/iqp-book/3d-schroedinger.md

 `[slide]`

-One can also solve the polar-azimuthal part, again by looking up or solving the polar differential equation yourselves, see Griffiths Chapter 4.1 for more details.
+One can also solve the whole polar-azimuthal part, again by looking up or solving the polar differential equation yourselves, see Griffiths Chapter 4.1 for more details.
 At the end, the solutions turn out to be the so-called **spherical harmonics**, where we now have quantum numbers $\ell$ and $m$:

 $$
 Y_{\ell}^m(\theta, \phi)=\sqrt{\frac{(2 \ell+1)}{4 \pi} \frac{(\ell-m) !}{(\ell+m) !}} e^{i m \phi} P_{\ell}^m(\cos \theta)